-- A. All new development proposals in the area should have regard to the Hatfield Peverel Design Guidelines and Codes(31), the Hatfield Peverel and Nounsley Character Assessment(32), Building for a Healthy Life(33), and the Essex Design Guide(34). - B. New development proposals will be supported which demonstrate the following: - i.
+- A. All new development proposals in the area should have regard to the Hatfield Peverel Design Guidelines and Codes45, the Hatfield Peverel and Nounsley Character Assessment46, Building for a Healthy Life47 and the Essex Design Guide48. - B. New development proposals will be supported which demonstrate the following: - i.
 Layout, height, and overall elevation design should be in harmony with the character and appearance of the surrounding area, including views into and out of the site.
 Materials should reflect the development's context. - ii.
-Innovation to achieve low carbon sustainable design that meets the BRE Home Quality Mark Standard Excellent where viable. - iii.
-New development that adopts a 'fabric first' approach to reduce energy demand and provides energy in the most cost-effective way by maximising the energy performance of the materials and components of the building. - iv.
-The use of high-quality surface materials in order to help with marking out parking areas and shared spaces. - v.
-The provision of a well-designed landscaping scheme to soften the impact of the development, provide new biodiversity habitats and enable cohesion with the existing settlements. - vi.
-Careful consideration of the materials used in marking boundaries on those plots bordering the public realm for visual appearance, safety, and security. - vii.
+Innovation to achieve low carbon sustainable design that meets the BREEAM Home Quality Mark Standard Excellent where viable. - iii.
+New development will be encouraged to adopt a 'fabric first' approach to reduce energy demand and provide energy in the most cost-effective way by maximising the energy performance of the materials and components of the building. - iv.
+The use of high-quality surface materials is expected in order to help with marking out parking areas and shared spaces.

+45 Hatfield Peverel Design Guidelines and Codes, AECOM, 2022

+46 Hatfield Peverel and Nounsley Character Assessment, Dunn, Yvonne & Johnson, Chris, 2016

+47 Building for a Healthy Life, Homes England, 2020

+48 Essex Design Guide, Essex County Council, 2008

+- v.
+The provision of a well-designed landscaping scheme to soften the impact of the development, provide new wildlife habitats and enable cohesion with the existing settlements. - vi.
+Careful consideration should be given to the materials used in marking boundaries on those plots bordering the public realm for visual appearance, safety, and security. - vii.
 Allowance for the efficient functioning of the Braintree District Council waste and recycling scheme with convenient, well screened storage space for bins and recycling. - viii.
 Satisfactory arrangements can be made for the containment and disposal of any waste. - ix.
-Good connection and permeability short, safe and direct routes that encourage low speeds, suitable for all users, including pedestrians, wheelchair users, cyclists and mobility scooters connecting through the development to the rest of the village. - x.
-Appropriate planning and mitigations to reduce safety risks around outdoor water sources. - Hatfield Peverel Design Guidelines and Codes, AECOM, 2023 - Hatfield Peverel and Nounsley Character Assessment, Dunn, Yvonne & Johnson, Chris, 2016 - Building for a Healthy Life (BHL) New name for Building for Life 12, Homes England design tool for creating places better for people and nature - 34 Essex Design Guide, Essex County Council, 2018 - Building Research Establishment (BRE) Home Quality Mark Guide and Technical Standards

-- xi.
-Suitable principles in design to avoid deliberate fire setting. - xii.
-Consideration of managing fire risk and the potential spread of fire throughout the site. - xiii.
-Water efficient designs and promotion of water efficient fixtures and fittings. - xiv.
-A high level of sustainable design and construction including measures which minimise waste, re-use and recycle minerals, and use sustainable materials, including their procurement and be optimised for energy efficiency and targeting zero carbon emissions; and - xv.
-Adequate provision for charging electric vehicles.
-Public charging points should be located in highly visible, accessible locations close to building entrances; and - xvi.
-Consideration of the streetscape, including well-designed street furniture and signage, lighting, landscape and open spaces - C. New residential development proposals should provide safe play spaces and design out crime.
-Children's play space should be well located within a development, where good passive surveillance from surrounding properties is achieved whilst having regard to the residential amenity of properties close by.
-Secured by Design methods should be incorporated into any new residential development to design out crime and create a feeling of a safe place to live and move through.
+Good connection and permeability short, safe and direct routes that encourage low speeds, suitable for all users, including pedestrians, wheelchair users, cyclists and mobility scooters connecting through the development to the rest of the village. - C. New residential development proposals will have a minimum private garden size of 100m2.
+Exceptions to this requirement will be: - i.
+One- and two-bedroom dwellings a minimum private garden area of 50m2 will be required. - ii.
+Three bed terrace dwellings private gardens shall be a minimum depth of 2.5m x the width of the house (except where the provision exceeds the 100m2) to a minimum private garden size of 100m2. - iii.
+For flats and apartments minimum balcony area of 5m2 where appropriate with a similar size private area for the ground floor dwelling and a private communal area for all which shall be to a high specification design, hard and soft landscaped garden area of 25m2 per flat or apartment. - D. New residential development proposals will provide safe play spaces and design out crime.
+Children's play space must be well located within a development, where good passive surveillance from surrounding properties is achieved whilst having regard to the residential amenity of properties close by.
+Secured by Design methods will be incorporated into any new residential development to design out crime and create a feeling of a safe place to live and move through.